 2018 - 2019 Co-investigator University of Malaysia funded project on orthorexia nervosa.

-2012-15: Conducted an extensive ‘netography’ exploring benzodiazepine user stories of withdrawal and recovery, which has been widely read and discussed among stakeholders including those in the BZD virtual community.
+2012-15: Principal Investigator: ‘Netography’ of benzodiazepine user stories of withdrawal and recovery, which has been widely read and discussed among stakeholders including those in the BZD virtual community.

-2010-2014: led 2 university based research studies, the first investigating the emotion work of final year students undergoing personal and professional development (PPD) and clinical training (Fixsen and Ridge 2012), and the other a secondary analysis of level 4 and 5 student experiences of this programme (Fixsen et al. 2015).
-This work represents a novel understanding of complementary therapy student learning and coping strategies.
+2010-2014: Principal Investigator on 2 university based research studies, the first investigating the emotion work of final year students undergoing personal and professional development (PPD) and clinical training (Fixsen and Ridge 2012), and the other a secondary analysis of level 4 and 5 student experiences of this programme (Fixsen et al. 2015).

 2013-17 (Doctorate): Ethnographic exploration of staff experiences of Learning and Development programmes.

-1995- 1996: co-conducted a randomized comparison of homeopathic and standard care for the treatment of glue ear in children, which was published in two journals.
+1995- 1996: Joint Principal Investigator on a randomised trial of homeopathic versus standard care in the treatment of otitis media with effusion in children, later published in two journals.